Menu Close

 On several occasions, police have come and driven away motorhomers who are camping where it is not allowed.
 When we were in Roquetas de Mar in Spain, we saw evidence of several such raids, which only resulted in the motorhome owners moving a few kilometres away.
 At the Motorhome Club, we've read about the same thing in Morocco, where the police and military have removed hundreds of motorhomes from unauthorised free camping sites.

-Most recently, we can read in The Portugal News that motorcyclists have been removed from popular sites in Silves and Armacao de Pera on the Algarve coast.
-The article states that the municipality really wants the camper vans because it is good for the local economy, but that they cannot stop the military police from removing them from sites that are not yet licensed for the purpose.
-However, some locals are tired of the caravans because "the area was being used like a public bathroom."
+Most recently, we can read in The Portugal News motorhomes have been removed from popular sites in Silves and Armacao de Pera on the Algarve coast.
+The article states that the municipality really wants the motorhomes because it is good for the local economy, but that they cannot stop the military police from removing them from sites that are not yet licensed for the purpose.
+However, some locals are fed up with the motorhomes because "the area was being used like a public bathroom."

 Responsible camping and free camping for everyone's benefit